Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 WHAT WE DID

-This set of waterfalls is known as the Seven Sisters – seen here from the Prima shrouded in fog in the early morning
+This set of waterfalls is known as the Seven Sisters as seen here from the Prima shrouded in fog in the early morning

 RIB Fjordsafari Geirangerfjord @ 11 AM

-The walk to the boathouse (meeting points for this excursion) from the cruise ship was about 5 minutes.
+The walk to the boathouse which was the excursion meeting point from the cruise ship took maybe 5 minutes.

 Explore/Lunch In Geiranger

 The village is very compact – so it’s easy to navigate and explore.
-The RIB boat tour was only an hour (probably 1.25 hours if you account for getting dressed) so we were able to catch a bite in town between excursions.
+The RIB boat tour was only an hour (probably an hour and forty minutes if you account for getting dressed/undressed and walking to/back from the RIB boat dock) so we were able to catch a bite in town between excursions.
 We also had enough time to get snacks/ice cream after the bus tour since the port day was so long.

 Geiranger Shore Excursion: Mt.
 Dalsnibba and Eagle Road Bus Tour @ 2 PM